and-kal/second-brain/content/musicblog/oldblog.md

 "In a new kitchen we will dance on the symptoms."
 "In a new kitchen, to the women, to the children, there are men looking up to them, listening and learning what feeling is and how to feel."

 The band's comprised of members the later came to play in Gang Gang Dance and Blood Lines.
-But this won't give you any idea about what The Crainium sound like anyway.
+But this won't give you any idea about what The Crainium sound like.

 ---